Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="iOS" %}
 ### appendToURL <a id="appendToUrl-ios"></a>

-Appends Adobe visitor data to the query component of the given URL
+This `appendToURL()` API appends Adobe visitor information to the query component of the given URL

 If the provided URL is nil or empty, it is returned as is.
 Otherwise, the following information is added to the query component of the given URL string and is returned via the callback: